 1. I'm not going to sit here and pretend to understand what you are feeling or going through.

 Why: Unless you actually understand, this is a necessary first thing to say because most likely, you don't understand, and that's okay.
 My experience, and I'm sure that other chronic illness warriors would agree with me, is that each person's journey is very unique and while you may understand aspects of what I'm going through, you probably don't fully understand.
+We aren't always looking for understanding.
+Sometimes we are just looking for comfort or for someone to validate our feelings and make us feel heard.

 2. I will not tell you that everything's going to be okay because I do not know that; I am not your doctor.